 When to Hire a Pro to Customize Salesforce

 Hiring a pro really boils down to resources.
 When you don’t have the resources (time, expertise, staff, etc.) to do the work yourself, you should consider hiring a pro.
 But what kind of expertise and resources do we mean?
 How can you determine when you should try it yourself and when you should get help?
-To help give you a better idea, here are some common reasons why a business should consider hiring a professional.
+To help give you a better idea, here are 3 common scenarios where you should consider hiring a professional.

 Diving into the Salesforce tutorials can significantly increase your knowledge of the platform, but what the tutorials don’t teach you is the analyst side of things.
 If you have lots of data, setting up and customizing Salesforce can be tricky, because you need to know how to prepare it before you move it over.